nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `task -e INDEX [n/NAME] [d/DEADLINE] [c/COMPLETED]`

 * Edits a task with the index `INDEX`.
 The index should be a positive number and refers to the index number of the task in the students’ task list
-* -e refers to the edit command
+* `-e` refers to the edit command
-* Commands in `[ ]` are optional
-* It is a requirement that at least one of the optional fields should be provided
+* It is a requirement that **at least one of the optional fields should be provided**
 * The current value will be updated to the value input by the user

 Examples:
-* `task -e 4 d/20211231 c/true` edits the deadline and status of completion of the 4th task on the students’ task list to 20211231 and true respectively
+* `task -e 4 d/20211231 c/t` edits the deadline and status of completion of the 4th task on the students’ task list to 20211231 and true respectively

 ### Deleting a task `[coming in v1.2]`